A Review of Evolutionary Multi-objective Clustering Approaches: A Literature Review of Evolutionary Multi-objective Clustering Algorithms

 \subsubsection{EMOC for Categorical Data}

 In particular, some EMOC approaches were designed for categorical data clustering, where the data objects are defined over categorical attributes (instead of using the continuous data type that is applied in most of the other approaches).
-For example, Handl and Knowles~\cite{Handl2005b} presented the MOCK-medoid, a MOCK extention for multi-objective clustering around medoids for categorical data.
-Mukhopadhyay and Maulik~\cite{Mukhopadhyay2007}, like \cite{Handl2005b}, introduced a medoid-based EMOC, the MOGA-medoid, to deal with categorical data.
-MOGA-medoid algorithm uses the NSGA-II to optimize the $Sil$ and $Dev$ (computed in terms of the medoids, instead of the centroids), applying the one-point crossover and a medoid-based replacement mutation designed to consider a center-based solution encoding.
-In this context, Dutta et al.~\cite{dutta2012data, dutta2012simultaneous} provided a specific MOEA, the Hybrid MOGA, to optimize $H$ and $Sep_{AL}$.
+For example, Handl and Knowles~\cite{Handl2005b} presented the MOCK-medoid, a MOCK extension for multi-objective clustering around medoids for categorical data.
+Mukhopadhyay and Maulik~\cite{Mukhopadhyay2007} also introduced a medoid-based EMOC, the MOGA-medoid, to deal with categorical data.
+The MOGA-medoid algorithm uses the NSGA-II to optimize the $Sil$ and $Dev$ (computed in terms of the medoid instead of the centroids), applying the one-point crossover and a medoid-based replacement mutation designed to consider a center-based solution encoding.

+Dutta et al.~\cite{dutta2012data} provided a specific MOEA, the Hybrid MOGA, to optimize $H$ and $Sep_{AL}$.
 The main contribution of this work relies on the use of this new MOEA with the Pairwise Crossover~\cite{Franti1997}, the replacement (substitution) Mutation, and the local searching power of K-modes (or KM) to deal with continuous and categorical features in the dataset.

-In this context, Mukhopadhyay et al.~\cite{Mukhopadhyay2007icit} provided a multi-objective genetic fuzzy clustering of categorical attributes (MOGA-fuzzy), in which is applied a uniform crossover center-based replacement mutation, considering the NSGA-II to optimize the $J_m$ and $Fuzzy$.
-They applied a specif selection method to generate the final solution, in which the points assigned to the same cluster by at least 50\% of the clustering solutions are taken as the training set, and the remaining points are assigned a class label using k-nearest neighbor ($k$-nn) classification.
-In~\cite{Mukhopadhyay2009}, they provide a new version of the MOGA-fuzzy (MOGA-fuzzy2), in which another combination of the evolutionary operator (One-Point/Mode replacement) was applied.
-In both versions of the MOGA-fuzzy, they use ensemble-based selection to obtain the final set of solutions with distinct ensemble methods.
+Mukhopadhyay et al.~\cite{Mukhopadhyay2007icit} presented a multi-objective genetic fuzzy clustering of categorical attributes (MOGA-fuzzy), considering a uniform crossover and a center-based replacement mutation in NSGA-II to optimize the global compactness (a normalized $J_m$ index for categorical data)~\cite{tsekouras2004fuzzy} and $Sep_{fuzzy}$.
+They applied a specific selection method to obtain the final solution, in which the points assigned to the same cluster by at least 50\% of the clustering solutions are taken as the training set, and the remaining points are assigned a class label using $k$-nearest neighbor ($k$-nn) classification in order to select a single solution from the set of the non-dominated solutions.
+In~\cite{Mukhopadhyay2009}, the authors provide a new version of the MOGA-fuzzy (MOGA-fuzzy2), considering modifications in the evolutionary operators, in which the One-Point Crossover and Mode replacement were applied.